perrochon/simple-bedrock-script/README.md

     experimentalgameplay[SOH][SOH]

 This did the trick for me.
-Everytime you patch files like this, make a backup copy first...
-This is really not a good was of doing things, but right now it seems the only way.
+Quick, easy, ugly.
+Patching binary code is really not a good way of developing software, but right now it seems the best way for me.

 ## Future Features
+* Experimental a setting in server.properties.
+* Content error logging (this is supposed to work, but I don't know where the content file would be)
+* Overall better reporting of any issues
 * Client side scripts on clients other than Windows 10, foremost Android and iOS
-* Content error logging (this is supposed to work, but I don't know where the content file would be)
-* Better reporting of any issues